Loyola University > Summer Sessions > Courses > Courses

 School:Parkinson School of Health Sciences and Public Health

 Credit Hours: 1

 Course DescriptionThe ability to respond nimbly to an emerging situation is a critical competency for any healthcare leader.
 Effective leaders have a process to evaluate how a crisis impacts all aspects of an organization – from revising daily operations, to ongoing reputation management, all the way through a return to normal day-to-day business.
 In this course, students will participate in activities to develop skills to analyze the larger situation and discern how external factors may influence the ability of their organization to remain viable.
 Using the format of an extended “table-top disaster drill,” students will learn the project management skills (e.g., incorporating risk mitigation, strategic planning, communication, organizational decision-making, and general operational management) required to succeed in an emergency situation.
-Objectives • Identify resources to support activities during a healthcare crisis • Discuss the operational competencies required to shift successfully between routine and levels of emergency operations management • Engage in a scenario-planning exercise to foster critical thinking skills for a fluid situation Instructor Dr. Brady has over 25 years of healthcare operations and planning experience across a wide variety of provider settings where has dealt first-hand with issues related to emergency preparedness and ensuring the ongoing viability of an enterprise.
-How to enroll: • Open to Loyola students from all programs and levels of study.
-Register online through LOCUS • Available for FREE for community members and community partners: Enroll online and use code Parkinson2021! at checkout • Available for FREE for faculty, staff, and adjunct faculty.
-Enroll online and use code Parkinson2021! at checkout
+Objectives • Identify resources to support activities during a healthcare crisis • Discuss the operational competencies required to shift successfully between routine and levels of emergency operations management • Engage in a scenario-planning exercise to foster critical thinking skills for a fluid situation Instructor: Dr. Stys has taught ethics at Loyola since 2004 when he was one of the vowed Jesuits on campus.
+After many years as a Jesuit, Dr. Stys is now married with two elementary school-age boys.
+Much of his career outside academia has been creating quality and performance improvement within Federally Qualified Health Centers and hospice and palliative care companies.
+He considers himself a strong non-profit executive leader who loves to mentor students passionate about working for healthcare justice.
+How to enroll: • Current students: Open to Loyola students from all programs and levels of study.
+Register online through LOCUS

 COVID-19 AND YOU - EXCITING OPPORTUNITIES TO LEARN MORE